 MEET MACKY & SELINA

-The journey begins at Macky’s family plantation in Penfield, Georgia.
-When it is handed down to his generation, he sells his portion and gives the proceeds as an act of reparation to Southerners on New Ground (SONG), a Black-led, queer-led justice organization in the region.
+Macky's journey begins at his family plantation in Penfield, Georgia.
+When it is handed down to his generation, he sells his portion and gives the proceeds as an act of reparation to a local Black-led justice organization.
 Meanwhile, Macky meets historian Mamie Hillman who, since 1995, has been building an African American museum near Penfield.
 Together they discover a lost Black cemetery just over the wall from where Macky’s white ancestors are buried, and they begin to plan its repair.

 On a cloudy fall day, Black and white community members, including students from Mercer University whose founders are buried in the white cemetery, gather at the lost graveyard to pull weeds, hoist logs and clear stones.